geri-m/minimal-consent/README.md

 # Chrome Extension, Opera + FireFox AddOn for Minimal Consent

+## Extension Description for Publishing

+The extension block a hand full of so call Consent Management Platforms (CMP) asking the user for consent to drop cookies or for tracking purpose.
+The extension in the current version blocks already 10 CMPs such as Quantcast, OneTrust or UserCentrics.

+How to Test
+1) Load Extension
+2) Open a Webpage with a CMP (eg: https://www.doodle.com)
+3) CMP will be managed and the Icon with switch to green for 3 seconds.

 ## Development Setup

 This extension requires `webpack` for bundling/minifing/obfuscating and debugging.